|

 a reworked model one inner wick tube or perhaps a reworked

 complete table font.
-The gallery on my model 2 lamp is a
+The gallery on this model 2 lamp is a

 model 1 gallery that was reworked to eliminate a top row